GR360RY/htpc-ansible/roles/xbmc-nas/README.rst

 List of variables that can be passed to the role with default variable values::

-    # Variables shared between this role and xbmc-client role.
+    # Variables shared between this role and kodi-client role.
-    # Default values are defined in xbmc-client role.
+    # Default values are defined in kodi-client role.
     media_path:                  # Location of xbmc media folders.

     xbmc_default_media_folders:       # Folder names for Movies, TV, Music and etc.